Geotechnical & Structural Engineers Auckland, Christchurch, Hamilton, Rotorua, Thames, Waikato and Bay of Plenty

 Geotest Group is a geotechnical & Structural engineering consulting.
-It was founded by a team with decades of experience in Geotechnical and Structural Engineering in NZ , we have since expanded our service areas including Auckland wide, Christchurch, Hamilton, Rotorua, Waikato and Thames .
+It was founded by a team with decades of experience in Geotechnical and Structural Engineering in NZ , and we have since expanded our service areas, including Auckland wide, Christchurch, Hamilton, Rotorua, Waikato and Thames .
 We provide services to local councils, civil contractors, developers, Architects and Structural Engineers.

 We help our clients deliver quality jobs from day one due to our Engineers’ vast experience in geotechnical site investigation and geostructure design.
 Our engineering teams specialize in geotechnical and structural engineering.

 Geotest Group knows the importance of site investigation for any projects.

 If you ask a construction worker, he/she will tell you that the foundation is the most important part of the building.
 If the foundation isn’t good the building will always be at risk of falling.
 Now the question that arises is how you know if you have the right foundation.